author-sanjay/RapidAPI-Engine/README.md

-# 🔧 Instant Backend Generator (Auto CRUD API Builder)
+# 🔧 RapidAPI Engine (Auto CRUD API Builder)
+Highlights performance and automation, great for tech impact.
 This project generates a complete Express.js backend (with Prisma ORM) from a simple JSON schema.

 **Give it a model structure, and it gives you:**